tailwindlabs/tailwindcss-setup-examples/examples/gridsome/README.md

 ```

 It's recommended to use `tailwind.config.js` to add [global base styles](https://tailwindcss.com/docs/adding-base-styles#using-a-plugin),
-components, utilities instead of adding them in CSS files.
+components, and utilities instead of adding them in CSS files.

-Or add the directives somewhere in your CSS.
+Or you can add the directives somewhere in your CSS.

 ```css
 @tailwind base;